 A MEDIOCRE SAMARITAN

 One of the most popular parables in the New Testament was one that Jesus told in answer to a disciple’s question, “Who is my brother?”
-The tale of the Good Samaritan (and mind you, the Samaritans and Jews mixed like Chiefs fans and 49ers boosters at last weekend’s featured event), who found a Jewish man beaten by robbers and left for dead, is taught to countless Sunday School students.
+The tale of the Good Samaritan (and mind you, the Samaritans and Jews mixed like Rams fans and 49ers boosters at the NFC Championship), who found a Jewish man beaten by robbers and left for dead, is taught to countless Sunday School students.
 The term has even entered the lexicon.
 Many states have what are known as “Good Samaritan” statutes, laws that prevent a rescuer who has voluntarily helped a victim in distress from being successfully sued for wrongdoing.

 Some states have gone further, passing “duty to assist” laws that require people to assist crime victims or those in distress where special circumstances are present.

 In today’s case, a woman checked into a hotel.
 Her husband spoke to her by phone several times during the early evening, but then was unable to reach her by cellphone or room phone.
 He finally called the hotel, and the front desk agreed to send a maintenance worker to check on her.
 Alas, the maintenance man was unskilled at this kind of welfare check.
 He opened the room door, saw the room was dark, called out, got no answer, and concluded no one was there.